JetBrains/teamcity-documentation/topics/typed-parameters.md

 [//]: # (title: Typed Parameters)
 [//]: # (auxiliary-id: Typed Parameters)

-When adding a [build parameter](configuring-build-parameters.md) (system property, environment variable or configuration parameter), you can extend its definition with a specification that will regulate the parameter's control presentation and validation.
-This specification is the parameter's _meta-information_ that is used to display the parameter in the _[Triggering a Custom Build](triggering-a-custom-build.md) dialog_.
-It allows making a custom build run more user-friendly and usable by non-developers.
+When adding a [build parameter](configuring-build-parameters.md) (system property, environment variable, or configuration parameter), you can extend its definition with meta-information, or _specification_.
+The parameter's specification defines how its controls are presented and validated in the _[Run Custom Build](triggering-a-custom-build.md)_ dialog.

+By adding a typed specification to a parameter, you make it a _typed parameter_.
+Typed parameters are more understandable for non-developers and make experience with builds more user-friendly.

-Consider a simple example.
-You have a build configuration in which you have a hard-to-read build parameter that regulates if a build has to include a license or not.
+Example: a build configuration has a parameter that defines if a build has to include a license or not.
 The parameter can be either true or false, and is false by default.
-It may be clear for a build engineer, which build parameter regulates license generation and which value it is to have, but it may not be obvious to a regular user.

-Using the build parameter's specification you can make your parameters more readable in the _Run Custom Build_ dialog.
+For a regular user, it might not be clear which build parameter is responsible for the license generation and what its values mean.
+It is not a problem when builds run with the default configuration, but if some user wants to run a custom build, the variety of available parameters might confuse them.
+Using the build parameter's specification, you can make the parameters' appearance in the _Run Custom Build_ dialog more readable.

 ## Adding Parameter Specification

-To add specification to a build parameter, click the __Edit__ button in the __Spec__ area when editing/adding a build parameter.
+To add a specification to a build parameter, click __Edit__ in the __Spec__ section when editing/adding a build parameter.

-All parameters specifications support a number of common properties, such as:
+All parameters' specifications support the following common properties:
-* __Label__: some text that is shown near the control in the _Run Custom Build_ dialog.
+* __Label__: a text that is displayed near the control in the _Run Custom Build_ dialog.
-* __Description__: some text that is shown below the control containing an explanatory note of the control use.
+* __Description__: a text that is displayed below the control containing an explanatory note of the control use.
 * __Display__:
-   * if _hidden_ is selected, the parameter will not be shown in the _Run Custom Build_ dialog, but will be sent to a build;
+   * if _hidden_ is selected, the parameter will not be displayed in the _Run Custom Build_ dialog, but will be sent to a build;
-   * if _prompt_ is selected, TeamCity will always require a review of the parameter value when clicking the __Run__ button (won't require the parameter if build is triggered automatically);
+   * if _prompt_ is selected, TeamCity will always require a review of the parameter's value when clicking __Run__ (won't require the parameter if the build is triggered automatically);
-   * if _normal_ is selected, the parameter will be shown as usual.
+   * if _normal_ is selected, the parameter will be displayed as usual.
-* __Read-only__: if the box is checked, it will be impossible to override the parameter with a different value.
+* __Read-only__: if enabled, it will be impossible to override the parameters value.
 * __Type__:
-   * a simple text field with the ability to validate its value using regular expression;
+   * a simple text field with the ability to validate its value using a regular expression;
    * a checkbox;
    * a select control;
    * a password field.